-The Carleton B. Edwards Chemistry Scholarships are 4-year scholarships awarded annually to outstanding entering students who plan to major in chemistry, in environmental science with a chemistry emphasis, or in our biology/chemistry interdepartmental program.
+The Carleton B. Edwards Chemistry Scholarships are 4-year scholarships awarded annually to outstanding entering students who plan to major in chemistry or biochemistry.
 The current value of the award is at least $2,500 per year renewable for up to 4 years, contingent on the recipient making reasonable progress towards a degree.
 Recipients are chosen by the faculty in the chemistry department based on academic achievement in high school, level of interest in chemistry, and their references letters.

 To be considered for a Carleton B. Edwards scholarship we need to receive from you the following:

 A completed online application form from you indicating your desire to apply for a scholarship.
-This application form includes an essay describing why you are interested and planning to major in chemistry, in environmental science with a chemistry emphasis or in our biology/chemistry interdepartmental program, highlighting any significant experiences.
+This application form includes an essay describing why you are interested and planning to major in chemistry or biochemistry, highlighting any significant experiences.
 If you have participated in any independent studies and/or research projects that you did in a chemistry course, or other science course, please describe those as well.
 You may also include/attach examples (reports, etc.) of any special work or projects you have done that have involved chemistry or other science experiences.

 Two reference letters with at least one from someone who can speak to the quality of your work in chemistry and other sciences.
 Please have your reference letters sent to the Chemistry Department either by U.S. mail, FAX (765-983-1554), or e-mail (please send materials to firstname.lastname@example.org).